danstarns/DGQL/docs/language/pagination.md

 ## Intro

-Use to skip limit and sort node and edges.
+Use to skip, limit and sort node and or there edges.

 ## Usage